 A data warehouse is a large database system.
 It stores and manages the data required to analyze historical and current transactions.
 It is used to access the transactions and their summary quickly.
 The user can also access the transactions through the web.

 A data warehouse usually consists of one or more databases and many sources of data.
 The sources include internal and external sources.
 Some data warehouses also use web farming for external data.
-Data farming is a process of collecting data from the internet for a data warehouse.
+Data farming is the process of collecting data from the internet for a data warehouse.

 Another important external source is clickstream.
 Clickstream is a collection of actions taken by users through a website.
 The organization can assess the preferences of the users with the help of clickstream.

 Data warehouse contains data about current and historical transactions.
 The existing data in the data warehouse is normally not changed.
 Only new data is added.
 The volume of a data warehouse is very large so the distributed database is used.
 The distributed databases are connected via networks or the internet.